 In the last month, I have written a half-dozen letters to politicians and even make a few calls.
 That’s more than I’ve ever done in my life politically, with the exception of that Saturday in New Hampshire when I first arrived at college.
-My friend, David Nacht, persuaded me to campaign for Gary Hart and I spent the day in knocking on doors and talking to mostly elderly white people.
+My friend, David Nacht, persuaded me to campaign for Gary Hart and I spent the day knocking on doors and talking to mostly elderly white people.
 I hated it.
 Even worse, the campaign staff

-persuaded made me write handwritten letters to everyone that I talked to.
+persuaded made me to write handwritten letters to everyone that I talked to.
 (I hate writing handwritten letters.
 My hand cramps and my handwriting is illegible, even for me.)
 I was done with politics, forever!

 I’m not sure if I am a “snowflake,” but I do know this.
 Last night I shoveled one foot of snow around my house, and it was a tad overwhelming.
 In the same way, small acts can add up to a very powerful message.

 For example … like you, I was shocked that Trump used his POTUS account to complain about Nordstrom’s dropping the Ivanka brand.
 This tells me two things:

 - Trump cares more about his family brand that paying attention in briefings despite his botched raid in Yemen in which one Navy Seal died as well as civilians including women and children.

 - Nordstroms might be the first bowling pin that takes the Trump brand down.

 It was also surprising to see KellyAnne Conway pitching Ivanka brand in her official capacity as Senior Advisor to the President.
 While this appears to violate federal law, ethics regulations and traditional standards of conduct, it turns out that the White House is responsible for disciplinary action: imagine Trump high-fiving her.

 Some followers on my social media have asked me to “leave politics to the politicians” or “can we g back to children’s books please?”
 That’s so interesting to me.
 Did you know: